zaid03/Lunafy/README.md

     -Lunafy is a Spotify-powered web application that connects with your Spotify account to analyze your listening habits, visualize stats, and offer musical insights.

 ## Project Status
-    -Lunafy backend and frontend are fully implemented, with user authentication, Spotify integration, personalized stats, playlist creation, and more.
+    Lunafy backend and frontend are fully implemented, with user authentication, Spotify integration, personalized stats, playlist creation, and more.
     Admin panel development is planned next.

 ## Features